On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Examples

-\begin{example}[Non-symplectic $\mu_{n}$-actions] Table \ref{table:mu_n K3} proves the existence part of Theorem \ref{thm:mu_n} (for $n$ divisible by $p$).
+\begin{example}[Non-symplectic $\mu_{n}$-actions] Table \ref{table:mu_n K3} proves the existence part of Theorem \ref{thm:mu_n} for $n$ divisible by $p$.
 The first group consists of elliptic (or quasi-elliptic) RDP K3 surfaces, the second of double sextics, and the third of quartics.
 Only the non-$\mu_n$-fixed RDPs are listed, except in the example for $(p,n) = (2,32)$ the $D_{20}^0$ point is fixed and after blowing-up this point we find a non-fixed $D_{18}^0$ point.

-The examples are characteristic $p$ reductions of the examples in characteristic $0$ obtained respectively by Brandhorst \cite{Brandhorst:howto}*{Theorem 6.6}, Keum \cite{Keum:orders}*{Example 3.2}, Kondo \cite{Kondo:trivially}*{Sections 3 and 7}, and Oguiso \cite{Oguiso:globalindices}*{Proposition 2}, except that for the ones marked ``?'' we could not find a reference.
+The examples are characteristic $p$ reductions of the examples (of an automorphism of order $n$) in characteristic $0$ obtained respectively by Brandhorst \cite{Brandhorst:non-symplectic}*{Theorem 5.9}, Keum \cite{Keum:orders}*{Example 3.2}, Kondo \cite{Kondo:trivially}*{Sections 3 and 7}, and Oguiso \cite{Oguiso:globalindices}*{Proposition 2}, except that for the ones marked ``?'' we could not find a reference.
 An asterisk means that we made a coordinate change $t \mapsto t^{-1}$.

 \end{example}